Golf Tutorials

 Here’s where the real learning happens.
 After you strike the putt, watch the line.

-• A A wobbly or bouncing line is immediate feedback that you didn’t hit the putt flush.
+• A wobbly or bouncing line provides immediate feedback that you didn’t hit the putt flush.
 A wobble to the left means your face was slightly open at impact, and a wobble to the right means it was a little closed.
 This feedback is critical on the practice green, allowing you to self-diagnose and correct your stroke in real-time.

 This simple mark turns every putt into a learning opportunity, removing the mystery of why certain putts go in and others drift aimlessly past the hole.